Stephen D. Ambrose has some unfinished business—and it all started when he was just a kid.

 When did you realize that your invention was potentially creating more harm than good?

 Although I began patenting a solution in the 1970s, it only solved the problem by sacrificing fidelity and therefore had limited adoption.
-In the 1990s and after touring with KISS and the Steve Miller Band, I knew these were causing hearing loss, and I knew that as the original inventor, I was responsible for it.
+In the 1990s and after touring with KISS and the Steve Miller Band, I knew these were causing high frequency hearing loss, and I knew that as the original inventor, I was responsible for it.
 It was not a pleasant idea to realize that I was the father of personal audio, which is driving everybody deaf.

 So I stopped touring, and I stopped making them until I could discover how to fix them in a way that anybody could use them and that actually provided revolutionary sound quality to the audio industry.
 I received grants from the National Science Foundation and the National Institutes of Health.
 I developed the second eardrum, and we tested it at Vanderbilt University.